-With their astounding harmonics, riotous performances and beautiful camaraderie, there is a spirit to Wildwood Kin's sound that is as wild and free as the West Country moors that they grew up on.
+With their astounding harmonics, engaging performances and beautiful camaraderie, there is a spirit to Wildwood Kin's sound that is as wild and free as the West Country moors that they grew up on.
+They perform beautifully gentle folk rock melodies, and lyrics that address profound themes like love, loss and spirituality in an unforced fashion.

 The band are Emillie Key, her younger sister Beth, and their cousin Meghann Loney.
 They cut their teeth with open mic spots at an 800-year-old pub, in the tiny Devon village of Stokeinteignhead, where Emillie shook a tambourine, Meg banged a cajon and they were all so nervous that they had to do the whole thing sitting down.
 From such beginnings they are filling far larger iconic venues and stages across the UK & Europe.
 Their live shows are full of moments of soul-soaring, ear-quenching alt-folk riot of sound.